slipsky/CourseProject3/README.md

 18) Use ddplyr to perform averages over all numerical columns, grouped by Activity and Subject.

 19) Write this final, tidy data set to a .csv file.
 (Update: must write to .txt because of Coursera site limitation.)

+20) To properly view the file, open in a standard spreadsheet program (like Excel) with commas used as a delimiter.